kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 CODING
 ------------
-First, we set an instance of oAuthSwift and add our information from AppConfig.swift we’ve collected.
+First, we set an instance of oAuthSwift and add the information from AppConfig.swift that we’ve collected.

      private func authenticateStrava() {
              self.oauthswift = OAuth2Swift(